Title

 The National Privacy Commission mandates that all entities processing personal data implement security measures and report security incidents and data breaches using specified templates to ensure compliance with the Data Privacy Act and protect individuals' privacy rights.

-The Guidelines apply to all natural or juridical persons and any other body in the government or private sector engaged in personal data processing within or outside of the Philippines, subject to the Data Privacy Act of 2012 and NPC issuances.
+It applies to all natural or juridical persons and any other body in government or private sector engaged in processing personal data within and outside the Philippines, subject to the Data Privacy Act of 2012, its IRR, and other relevant NPC issuances.

 Analyze Cases Smarter, Faster